Very Early Signs of Pregnancy – 10 Pregnancy Signs You Should Know

 Frequent Urination

 Many women start experiencing this almost 6-8 weeks after they conceive.
-Even though an infection in the urinary tract may also be responsible for this, in pregnancy it happens because of hormonal levels.
+Even though an infection in the urinary tract may also be responsible for this, in pregnancy, it happens because of hormonal levels.
 Other reasons may include overusing diuretics or diabetes.

 Constipation

-When you are pregnant, the increase in the levels of progesterone hormone may lead to constipation as well.
+When you are pregnant, the increase in the levels of the progesterone hormone may lead to constipation as well.
 Progesterone actually results in food passing slowly through the intestines which leads to constipation.
 The condition can be eased, however, by drinking lots of water, working out and eating lots of foods rich in fiber.

 Mood Swings

 Yes, mood swings are a common and early sign of pregnancy.
-They happen in first trimester, in particular.
+They happen in the first trimester, in particular.
 Some hormonal changes in the body may also be responsible for them as well.

 Back Pain And Headaches